Mumbai Fire Brigade falls behind on Central norms

-City should have 43 fire stations as against the existing 33; it also needs at least 130 pumping units instead of the existing 88
+City fire brigade, which lost two of its bravehearts to Kalbadevi inferno, should have 43 fire stations as against the existing 33; it also needs at least 130 pumping units instead of existing 88

 The Mumbai Fire Brigade, which lost two of its bravehearts to the Kalbadevi inferno on Saturday, falls short of meeting the standards set by the Central government for all fire brigades in the country.